vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Remove *repository* from the default or the selected pool.

 `repository enable` *repository*
   Enable *repository*.
-Enabled repositories are searched for templates when creating containers.
+Enabled repositories are searched for images when creating containers.
 Repositories are enabled by default upon addition.

 `repository disable` *repository*
   Disable *repository*.
-Disabled repositories are not searched for templates, until reenabled.
+Disabled repositories are not searched for images, until reenabled.

 `repository set url` *repository* *url*